 There is a requirement for developers to demonstrate that an uplift of 10% BNG will be achieved as a result of the development.
 The uplift should be achieved onsite, off-site or through the purchase of statutory biodiversity credits, following the BNG Hierarchy.
 The 10% Biodiversity Gain Objective can be met through a combination of onsite biodiversity gains, registered off-site biodiversity gains (creation or purchase of BUs off-site) and the purchase of statutory biodiversity credits.
-To achieve the 10% Biodiversity Gain Objective, developments are to follow the Biodiversity Gain Hierarchy, which emphasises that onsite biodiversity gains, and - as a last resort - purchase of statutory biodiversity credits.
+To achieve the 10% Biodiversity Gain Objective, developments are to follow the Biodiversity Gain Hierarchy, which emphasises that onsite biodiversity gains should be considered first, followed by registered off-site biodiversity gains, and - as a last resort - purchase of statutory biodiversity credits.
 These mechanisms can be used alone or in combination.